API Reference

 IMASdd.get_timeslice

-— Functionget_timeslice(@nospecialize(ids::IDS), time0::Float64=global_time(ids), scheme::Symbol=:linear; slice_pulse_schedule::Bool=true)
+— Functionget_timeslice(@nospecialize(ids::IDS), time0::Float64=global_time(ids), scheme::Symbol=:constant; slice_pulse_schedule::Bool=true)

 Returns data at the given time0